Nuitka/Nuitka/Developer_Manual.rst

   The aliasing is only broken when a is assigned to a new value.
 And when then "b" is subscribed, it may understand what that value is or not.

-* Value Life Time Analysis

-  A value may be assigned, or consumed directly.
-When consumed directly, it's life ends immediately, and that's one thing.
-When assigned, it doesn't do that, but when the last reference goes away, which may happen when the name is used for another value.

-  In the mean time, the value may be exposed through attribute lookup, call, etc. which may modify what we can tell about it.
-An unknown usage must mark it as "exists, maybe" and no more knowledge.

 * Shelve for caching